Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 4. More sleep

 For me, this book hit a nerve.
 Because we are all feeling it, aren’t we?
 The anxiety.
 The disconnection.
 The chronically available.
-The lonlieness.
+The loneliness.
 The intensity of growing up with a curated identity.
 Imagine (specifically you) your whole childhood up online… the house parties, the less than great ‘ideas’ and choices, even the language that was used that would be a first class ticket to being “cancelled” today.
 Horror movie, and our kids are living this reality.

 This isn’t just a book for researchers or policymakers.
 It’s a book for all of us.
 For schools.
 For parents.
 For carers.
 For anyone who’s wondered why this generation feels so heavy, so tired, so done.